-Since their formation, Hibernian have proven themselves as one of the most competitive clubs in Scotland by achieving a number of significant domestic honours.
-They have been crowned Scottish Champions on four occasions (tied for third most alongside Aberdeen and Hearts), most recently, in 1952.
-Hibernian have also won both the Scottish Cup and the Scottish League Cup on three occasions each (in 1887, 1902 and 2016, and in 1973, 1992 and 2007, respectively).
+The following year, the club was reconstituted and a new home was acquired, this time at Easter Road in Leith.
+By 1893, Hibs had joined the SFL.
+Since that time, the club has proven itself as one of the most competitive sides in Scotland by achieving a number of significant domestic honours.
+The club has been crowned champions of the top tier on four occasions (tied for third most alongside Aberdeen and Hearts), most recently, at the end of the 1951/52 season.
+Hibernian have also won both the Scottish Cup and the Scottish League Cup on three occasions each (1886/87, 1901/02 and 2015/16, and 1972/73, 1991/92 and 2006/07, respectively).

 The first Hibernian badge consisted of a harp within a shield, reflecting their Irish identity.
 From 1876 to 1879, their shirts featured the letters ‘HFC’ in blackletter across the chest.
-The Hibs kits featured no badge from 1879 to 1980.
+The Hibs’ kits featured no badge from 1879 to 1980.
 It was during this period (1920) that Leith was incorporated into the City of Edinburgh.
 In 1981 the ‘crown crest’ was introduced, which consisted of a football topped by a crown and flanked by two olive branches.
 Some version of this badge was used until 1989, when a more modern badge was introduced.
-Their current badge has been in use since 2000 and reflects much of their history.
+Hibs’ current badge has been in use since 2000 and reflects much of their history.
 It features a ship to represent Leith, a harp to represent their Irish heritage and a castle to represent the City of Edinburgh.
-Below is my redesign published on 24 June 2013:

-I find their current crest, while very strong with regard to symbolic significance, to be a bit busy and disunited, and the typeface to be a bit bulky.
-In this 2013 redesign, I opted to go for a full-on vintage look, with a typeface that calls back to the time of their foundation and the reintroduction of a harp as the primary icon.
+While I consider the current Hibs badge to be very strong, I find it a bit busy and disunited.
+In my redesign, I opted to go for a full-on vintage look, with a typeface that calls back to the time of their foundation and the reintroduction of a harp as the primary icon.
 I also desired to include both the Leith and Edinburgh heritage by including both names.
 I used a ‘V’ instead of the ‘U’ in Edinburgh in order to reflect the city’s current branding and the Latin in the club’s name (Hibernia being the Roman name for the island of Ireland).